Denoising and Multilinear Projected-Estimation of High-Dimensional Matrix-Variate Factor Time Series: Theoretical Properties

 As discussed in Section 2, we will estimate $\bB_2$ or equivalently $\mathcal{M}(\bB_2)$, which is the subspace spanned by the eigenvectors associated with the $p_1-k_1$ smallest eigenvalues of $\bS_1$.
 Assume $\wh{\bB}_2$ consists of the eigenvectors corresponding to the smallest $p_1-k_1$ eigenvalues of $\wh\bS_1$.
 Under some conditions, we can show that $\mathcal{M}(\wh{\bB}_2)$ is consistent to $\mathcal{M}(\bB_2)$.
 This is also the case in the literature on high-dimensional PCA with i.i.d. data.
 See, for example, \cite{shenetal2016} and the references therein.
 Therefore, the choice of $\wh\bB_2^*$ should be a subspace of $\wh{\bB}_2$.
 The choices of $\bC_1$ and $\bC_2$, and hence the estimates $\wh\bB_2^*=\wh{\bB}_2\bC_1$ and $\wh\bQ_2^*=\wh{\bQ}_2\bC_2$ will be discussed later.

 Recall that $\wh\bA_1^o$ and $\wh\bP_1^o$ and their corresponding orthogonal complements $\wh\bB_1^o$ and $\wh\bQ_1^o$ are obtained by the traditional methods in \cite{wang2018} and \cite{gaotsay2021c}.
 We further denote by $\wh\bB_2^o$ and $\wh\bQ_2^o$ the estimators of the orthogonal matrices used to mitigate the diverging noise effects based on the projected PCA of \cite{gaotsay2021c} under their transformation model.
-We first present the consistency results of these estimators. \begin{proposition} Suppose Assumptions 1--5 hold and $r_1$ and $r_2$ are known and fixed.
-As $T\rightarrow\infty$, if $p_1^{\delta_1}p_2^{\delta_1}T^{-1/2}=o(1)$, then
+Let $D(\bH_1,\bH_2)$ be a discrepancy measure between two $p\times r$ semi-orthogonal matrices $\bH_1$ and $\bH_2$, defined as